Abuse From Nursing Home Negligence

 6. We negotiate or go to trial.

 Nursing home abuse cases can be worth a lot of money.
-Depending on the case, the average settlement in the United States for this type of lawsuit is $400,000.
-This number can vary significantly depending on the type of abuse, severity of the injury, evidence of liability, and other surrounding circumstances.
+Depending on the case, the average settlement for your family member in the United States for this type of lawsuit is $400,000.
+This number can vary significantly depending on the type of abuse, severity of the personal injury, evidence of liability, and other surrounding circumstances.

 Clients may be compensated for the following: